KimLHill/Kimberley_Hill_MSP2/README.md

 * I watched this [video](https://youtu.be/Vg-fEVtmQVI) to learn how to link to a specific part on a different html.page.
 * [w3schools Modal Box tutorial](https://www.w3schools.com/howto/howto_css_modals.asp) used to learn how to write the html and javascript code for creating modals for membership package option buttons.
 * I watched this [Code Institute tutorial](https://courses.codeinstitute.net/courses/course-v1:CodeInstitute+IFD101+2017_T3/courseware/03d3f6524ad249d9b33e3336d156dfd0/e4710f80cdf34bffbd607bc102482d5c/) to implment my EmailJS functionality.
+* My triathlete friends who viewed my website as potential users and provided feedback on the content.